cjmellor/level-up/README.md

 As soon as a User gains the correct number of points listed for the next level, they will level-up.

+> [!TIP]
-> **Example:** a User gains 50 points, they’ll still be on Level 1, but gets another 50 points, so the User will now move onto Level 2
+> a User gains 50 points, they’ll still be on Level 1, but gets another 50 points, so the User will now move onto Level 2

 **See how many points until the next level**